nathan815/homelab/README.md

     - _WIP_: VM with Plex Media Server and related media docker containers

 - Raspberry Pi 4 (pi01.lan)
-  - Running most of my services currently, but I'm in the process of moving many of them over to VMs on the Proxmox box.
+  - Running most of my services currently.
+In the process of moving many of the containers over to a VM (or LXCs) on the Proxmox box.

 - Raspberry Pi 3 (pi02.lan)
   - This previously hosted Home Assistant, but I've since moved it into a VM on Proxmox (has been way more stable)